 Explore it on Goodreads or Amazon.

-Other books by this author include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Eleventh in the De Piaget time-traveling, historical-romance series revolving around the de Piaget family.

 I do love this series and the MacLeod series.
 Of course, I do have a passion for history and what historian wouldn’t drool at the thought of being able to travel back in time and experience it first hand.
 Kurland has this lovely knack of mixing up the 13th century with contemporary expectations — a bit like Gabaldon’s Outlander series.
 The expectations and surprises that a contemporary traveler has with the 1200s and the shocks for the medieval traveler in today’s world.